jpooksy/NBA_Data_Modeling/README.md

 ## Data Storage

 Use SnowSQL to store data as tables in Snowflake.
 You can reference the code in the `storage` file I provided or you can follow along with [Phil Dakin's excellent SnowSQL tutorial](https://medium.com/@philipdakin/dbt-snowflake-basic-model-setup-845122814178).

+## Data Modeling

+Using Paradime.io of the dbt platform of your choice to run the following .SQL files in the [Models](https://github.com/jpooksy/NBA_Data_Modeling/tree/f156aa2664eae0c26469aeb7181b8326a7d82a9e/nba/models)https://github.com/jpooksy/NBA_Data_Modeling/tree/f156aa2664eae0c26469aeb7181b8326a7d82a9e/nba/models folder: